LucasWinter73/C-Terminal-ADSB-Radar/Readme.md

 The display will continuously update, showing:
 - Aircraft positions relative to LSZH (marked with '+')
-- Each aircraft marked with 'X' and a '/' leader line
+- Each aircraft marked with 'X'
 - Aircraft information (callsign, altitude, speed, distance)
 - Total aircraft count in the area